CreatorClement/BacTools/README.md

 # BacTools

 A curated catalog of software tools for bacterial data analysis.
 These tools were compiled from CRAN, Bioconductor, and GitHub.
+The file is available for download here: [(https://zenodo.org/records/16875765/)]

 # Overview